1 1/2 cups (175 grams) fresh or frozen cranberries

 1/2 cup (100 grams) granulated white sugar

-4 tablespoons (57 grams) unsalted butter, melted and cooled
+4 tablespoons (55 grams) butter, melted and cooled to room temperature

-Cranberry Upside Down Muffins: Preheat oven to 400 degrees F (205 degrees C).
-Place rack in the middle of the oven.
-Butter well or spray, with a non stick vegetable spray, 12 muffin tins.
+Cranberry Upside Down Muffins: Preheat your oven to 400 degrees F (200 degrees C).
+Place the oven rack in the middle of the oven.
+Butter or spray 12 muffin cups with a non stick vegetable spray.

-Cranberry Sauce: In a medium sized saucepan place the cranberries, sugar, orange juice (or water), and orange zest.
+Cranberry Sauce: In a small saucepan place the cranberries, sugar, and water.
 Cook over medium heat, stirring frequently, until the sugar dissolves and the cranberries start to pop open, about 10 minutes.
 Remove from heat and set aside to cool slightly while you make the batter.

-Muffin Batter: In a large mixing bowl, combine the flour, sugar, baking powder, and salt.
+Muffin Batter: In a large mixing bowl, whisk the flour with the sugar, baking powder, salt, and nutmeg (if using).

-In a separate bowl, mix together the milk, egg, vanilla extract, and melted and cooled butter.
+In a separate bowl, whisk the beaten egg with the milk, vanilla extract, and melted and cooled butter.

 Add the milk and egg mixture to the flour mixture.
 Stir just until combined.
 Do not over mix the batter or the muffins will be tough when baked.

-Evenly divide the cranberry mixture among the 12 well greased muffins cups and then evenly spoon the batter over the cranberry sauce.
-Place in the oven and bake for about 15 to 20 minutes, or until very lightly browned and a toothpick inserted in the center comes out clean.
-Place on a wire rack to cool for about 2 minutes, and then invert them onto a cooling rack so the the cranberry topping is face up..
+Evenly divide the cranberry mixture (about 1 tablespoon (25 grams)) among the 12 well greased muffins cups and then evenly spoon the batter over the cranberry sauce.
+Place in the oven and bake for about 14 - 18 minutes, or until a toothpick inserted in the center just comes out clean.
+Place on a wire rack to cool for about a minute, and then invert the pan, and remove the muffins.
+Let them finish cooling with the cranberry topping facing up.

 Makes 12 regular-sized muffins.

-Cranberry Upside Down Muffins start by cooking fresh cranberries with sugar, orange juice and zest to make a nicely flavored cranberry sauce.
-This sauce is not like the one we serve with Thanksgiving turkey.
-It is thick and syrupy, as it contains only one tablespoon of water.
-It is made this way so it won't seep into the cake batter during baking.
-Once made the sauce is evenly divided among the muffin tins and the next step is to make the cake batter.
+Gail Sher wrote a terrific book 'From a Baker's Kitchen' in 1984.
+It is one of those books that you want to have in your cookbook collection as it bridges the gap between the professional and the home baker.
+It is full of information about ingredients, techniques, good recipes, and lovely line drawings.
+One recipe that I love is for these Cranberry Upside Down Muffins.
+It starts with cooking fresh cranberries with sugar until the cranberries have broken down and you end up with a thick and syrupy sauce that won't seep too much into the cake batter during baking.
+Once made the sauce is evenly divided among the muffin tins (make sure your muffin cups are well greased) and the next step is to make the muffin batter.
 The batter follows the simple muffin batter principle of using just two bowls.
 One bowl for the dry ingredients and one bowl for the wet ingredients.
-No mixer is needed.
 The wet and dry ingredients are simply stirred together and then the batter is evenly placed on top of the cranberry sauce.
-Once the muffins are baked, they are inverted so you have the cranberry sauce on top with a lovely moist cake-like batter underneath.
+Once the muffins are baked, they are inverted, so you have the cranberry sauce on top with a lovely moist cake-like batter underneath.